 The Company offers a fee-based credit services organization program ("CSO program") to assist consumers, in Texas markets, in obtaining extensions of credit.
 Under the CSO program, the Company assists customers in applying for a short-term extension of credit from an independent, non-bank, consumer lending company (the "Independent Lender") and issues the Independent Lender a letter of credit to guarantee the repayment of the extension of credit.
 The extensions of credit made by the Independent Lender to credit services customers of the Company range in amount from \$50 to \$1,500, have terms of 7 to 180 days and bear interest at a rate of not more than 10% on an annualized basis.
 As defined by ASC 810-10-65, the Independent Lender is considered a variable interest entity of the Company.
-The net extensions of credit outstanding with the Company's credit services customers represent less than 50% of the Independent Lender's total assets.
-In addition, the Company does not have any ownership interest in the Independent Lender, does not exercise control over it, and, therefore, is not deemed to be the primary beneficiary and does not consolidate the Independent Lender's results with its results.
+The Company does not have any ownership interest in the Independent Lender, does not exercise control over it, and, therefore, is not deemed to be the primary beneficiary and does not consolidate the Independent Lender's results with its results.

 The letters of credit under the CSO program constitute a guarantee for which the Company is required to recognize, at the inception of the guarantee, a liability for the fair value of the obligation undertaken by issuing the letters of credit.
 The Independent Lender may present the letter of credit to the Company for payment if the customer fails to repay the full amount of the extension of credit and accrued interest after the due date of the extension of credit.
 Each letter of credit expires approximately 30 days after the due date of the extension of credit.
-The Company's maximum loss exposure under all of the outstanding letters of credit issued on behalf of its customers to the Independent Lender as of March 31, 2011, was \$12,498,000 compared to \$10,939,000 at March 31, 2010.
+The Company's maximum loss exposure under all of the outstanding letters of credit issued on behalf of its customers to the Independent Lender as of June 30, 2011, was \$14,427,000 compared to \$14,063,000 at June 30, 2010.
 According to the letter of credit, if the borrower defaults on the extension of credit, the Company will pay the Independent Lender the principal, accrued interest, insufficient funds fee, and late fees, all of which the Company records as a component of its credit loss provision.
 The Company is entitled to seek recovery, directly from its customers, of the amounts it pays the Independent Lender in performing under the letters of credit.
-The Company records the estimated fair value of the liability under the letters of credit in accrued liabilities.
+The Company records the estimated fair value of the liability under the letters of credit in accrued liabilities, which was immaterial at June 30, 2011.
 The loss provision associated with the CSO program is based primarily upon historical loss experience, with consideration given to recent loss trends, delinquency rates, economic conditions and management's expectations of future credit losses.
 See additional discussion of the loss provision and related allowances and accruals in the section titled "Results of Continuing Operations."